thiagokokada/retrobreaker/README.md

 - LG G Pad 8.3'' (running CyanogenMod 11M6, Android 4.4.2);
 - [Genymotion](http://www.genymotion.com/) Custom Phone 7 (running Android 4.4.2);
 - AOC Breeze 7'' 7Y2241 (running Android 4.1.1);
-- Android emulator (tested on both 2.2, 2.3.3 and 4.4.2 versions).
+- Android emulator (tested on 2.2, 2.3.3 and 4.4.2 versions).

 But the game should work better if your device has a screen ratio of 16:9 (or 9:16 if you're couting portrait mode), since this is the internal resolution assumed by the code.
 Any other screen ratio of screen may distorce the image.

 ## Known bugs

 Sometimes, the ball will reflect infinitely on paddle or on the wall.
 In the paddle case just keep moving the paddle until the ball starts moving again.
-In the wall case there is no hope, the ball would just keep reflecting until going out of the stage.
+In the wall case the user will probably lose a life, or the ball will keep reflecting infinitely on limbo.
 Both bugs should be fixed on the most commons cases but this code still need more test.

-The *Game Over dialog* may not show on some conditions.
-This is thanks to strange bugs caused between the OpenGL rendering thread (```TouchSurfaceView.java```) and UI thread (```UI.java```), since we use both on the same view (OpenGL thread to draw the game graphics/calculate the game physics and UI thread to draw user information like Score/number of lives/Score multiplier/etc.).
-Before this bug would throws a exception causing a Force Close on the application.
-Now we check if there is a a valid context before trying to show the dialog.
-This may make the dialog not show in some cases, but it's better than a Force Close in your face.

 ## License